Parents and Post-Secondary Students: 7 Tips for a Constructive Money TalkAug 27, 2021

 Begin by scheduling a time when you can all sit down and have an open dialogue.
 “We’d like to talk about your living expenses for next year.
 Can we sit down tomorrow and go over some numbers?”
 It will give your child some time to prepare so that the money talk will be more of a conversation and less of a lecture.

-Create a clear and honest budget
+2. Explain the benefits of a clear and honest budget

 In order to budget for the year ahead, parents and students need to have a clear understanding of what to expect.
 According to Maclean’s, the average annual cost of post-secondary education is $19,498.75 (for a typical student living off-campus).